-Why (& How) To Prioritise Healthy Sleep Habits
+Why (& How) To Prioritise Good Sleeping Habits

 Sleep can affect how you feel, physically and mentally.
-While getting a good night’s sleep might seem out of reach at times, there are things that you can do to improve the quality of your rest.
+While maintaining good sleeping habits might be difficult at times, there are things that you can do to improve the quality of your rest.

 Getting solid shut-eye starts with your daily habits.
 By adjusting your daytime routine, you can improve your sleep at night.